 Refresh rate is one of the most important parameters of your monitor if you are a gamer.
 To be honest, it's cool to have a high refresh rate even if you are just using your pc for jobs or casual tasks, definitely better for your eyes.

 Classic monitors have 60hz refresh rate, it means that the actual picture will update itself 60 times in a second.
 For non-gaming monitors 60hz is going to be enough (to be fair for users who are not interested in gaming even the monitor that can be used is already enough), but what about CS?
-Well, there is not an easy answer for this.
-If you are just a casual player without any intentions to go through a competitive scene or don`t want to compete against lvl 10 players on faceit you don`t need a gaming monitor, since a 60hz one will do its job.
-If you want to go pro and compete you need the best possible monitor, that's for sure.
-It is what it is because when you are progressing and improving your skill you most likely will face players like you - who are keen to make it to pro and who are not bad in CS already.
+Well, there is no easy answer for this.
+If you are just a casual player without any intentions to go through a competitive scene or you don't want to compete against lvl 10 players on faceit, you don't need a gaming monitor, since a 60hz one will do its job.
+If you want to go pro and compete, you need the best possible monitor, that's for sure.
+It is what it is because when you are progressing and improving your skill, you most likely will face players like you - who are keen to make it to pro and who are not bad in CS already.
 In the duels against decent players you need to have the best possible devices to not let anything outside of the game affect your aim and performance overall.

 Of course good gaming monitors are expensive.
-144hz are more available now since 240 and 360hz ones did come up recently, so it's a bit easier and cheaper to get a decent monitor now than before.
+144hz ones are more affordable now since 240 and 360hz ones did come up recently, so it's a bit easier and cheaper to get a decent monitor now than before.
 The best ones still cost a fair amount though, keep it in mind.

 Mostly players would get themselves big monitors.
 It makes sense - with a big screen monitor you will get a better picture and quality, so it must affect your gaming experience in a positive way.
 But that's not the case in CS.
 Why is that?